-Mobility Report 2021: The corona crisis is having a profound and long-term impact on mobile society, both in high-density urban areas and in rural areas.
+Mobility Report 2021: The corona crisis has a profound and long-term effect on the mobile society, both in urban spaces high density as well as in the country.
 The protective measures under the sign of the crisis, such as contact blocking, home office and schooling, have in some cases radically slowed down the pace of urban life.
-During the first wave of the pandemic, streets were empty and many of the mobility practices that had defined everyday life were questioned.
+During the first wave of the pandemic, streets were empty and many Mobility Practicesthat defined everyday life so far were questioned.

 “The corona crisis hits the mobility sector and is realigning the entire industry.
 A new era of mobility begins: the Corona Mobility Shift. ”- Dr. Stefan Carsten

-The Mobility Report 2021 focuses on the current dynamics of the mobility megatrend: Which trends are driving, how does the corona pandemic influence our mobility behavior, and in which developments and topics does mobility meet other megatrends such as urbanization, connectivity and health?
+The Mobility Report 2021 takes the current dynamics of the megatrend mobility Targeted: Which trends are driving, how does the corona pandemic influence our mobility behavior, and in which developments and topics does mobility meet other megatrends such as urbanization, connectivity and health?

 Mobility Trends 2021

 In the weeks of the lockdown, the blue sky became the leitmotif of political, economic and social actions - because for many, many years the air has not been as clean and healthy.
 It is a strange and depressing experience that for decades, we have tolerated living in a world that makes us sick.
 Do we want to allow these circumstances to recur after the pandemic ends?
 This question provides the framework for the trends and topics that the Mobility Report 2021 is targeting.

 1. Road Diet - More road space for people